 Looking for a delicious recipe for apple scones?
 You’ve come to the right place!
 These apple scones feature apple pie filling sandwiched between two layers of buttery dough!

 Today I am excited to share a new and delicious apple scone recipe with you!
-This recipe kicks off our annual seasons of home tour, which means…fall will be here soon!

 This year, I’ve got a really yummy apple scone recipe for you!